3dlg-hcvc/generalizing_shape_retrieval/README.md

 **Note**
 - Add flags `--not_eval_acc --shape_feats_source <dataset>` to test on unseen 3D shapes.
 - Add flag `--save_eval_vis` to save retrieved 3D shape renderings and visualizations.

+## Acknowledgement

+We thank [Lewis Lin](https://github.com/LewisLinn) for helping developing the metric code in the early stage of the project.

 ## Bibtex